-Configuring a workflow engine can be challenging.
-As an identity management or user provisioning system deployment scales up to support hundreds of target systems, with hundreds of kinds of updates supported on each one, the workflow engine must scale to appropriately validate and authorize thousands of types of transactions.
+Configuring a workflow process can be challenging.
+As an IAM system is scaled up to support hundreds of target systems, with hundreds of kinds of updates supported on each one, the workflow engine must scale to appropriately validate and authorize thousands of types of transactions.

 With a traditional workflow engine, this would require either thousands of flowcharts or thousands of state tables (either way -- unmanageable).